Saryu and Mahakali rivers, Himalaya, India

 Explore The Uttarakhand region

 The Uttarakhand region is famous for its rich flora and fauna including the endangered Bengal tiger that thrives in this area thanks to the Jim Corbett National Park.
-Its rivers are equally revered, and home to golden mahseer, chocolate mahseer, snow trout and the might gnooch.
+Its rivers are equally revered, and home to golden mahseer, chocolate mahseer, snow trout and the mighty gnooch.